RESOLUTE: Native Nations Art in the Bruce Collection

 Included are Native-made objects that were made for tribal use and designed and manufactured specifically for the tourist trade.
 From this commercial market rose the individual Native artists who developed a singular style within and at the same time outside the tribal style.
 These artists have the dual responsibility of providing economic security while maintaining their unique cultural identity.

 There are at least two stories behind each object in the Bruce Collection.
 First, the story of the maker who conceived of and created the object.
 Second, the person who recognized the importance and the artistic integrity of the object and acquired it for posterity.
 These stories of our shared American history can and should be told.

-Ongoing collaboration with Native Knowledge experts and elders from the Mohegan Tantaquidgeon Museum, the Mashantucket-Pequot tribe, the Choctaw Nation, the Tlingit and Haida Indian Tribes of Alaska, and the Fort Peck Assiniboine & Sioux Tribes has expanded the interpretation of numerous objects in the collection.
+Collaboration with Native scholars and culture leaders has verified the work of known Native artists who made significant contributions to American art history.
+Correspondence with Native knowledge experts and elders from the Mohegan Tantaquidgeon Museum, the Mashantucket-Pequot tribe, the Stockbridge-Munsee Community, the Delaware Tribe, the Choctaw Nation, the Tlingit and Haida Indian Tribes of Alaska, the Zuni, the Diné and the Fort Peck Assiniboine & Sioux Tribes has expanded the interpretation of numerous objects in the collection.

 The variety of objects in the collection demonstrates the diversity of ways of knowing, being, and doing within Native American cultures.
 Native artists have used culturally significant colors, symbols, and patterns to express pride and to reclaim the authority of tribal cultural memory.
 Native people continue to be resolute, choosing to maintain the resolve necessary to achieve self-determination.